openlegend/core-rules/core/SRD.md

 Any goodly-natured creature you encounter is friendly toward you by default rather than neutral.
 Circumstances can alter this, but even if rumors or actions you’ve taken would influence a good creature negatively, it remains one step friendlier than it otherwise would have been.

-#### Resilient

-Once per game session, you can automatically succeed a Fortitude action roll of Challenge Rating less than or equal to 10 + twice your Fortitude score.
+You serve a higher being and have earned their protection.
+Once per game session, when you are subject to a *Finishing Blow* while your hit points are below 1, you automatically heal to a hit point total of 1.

 #### Scavenger